tohas1986/openbmc/poky/documentation/dev-manual/start.rst

 Follow these steps to prepare a native Linux machine as your Yocto Project Build Host:

-#. *Use a Supported Linux Distribution:* You should have a reasonably
-   current Linux-based host system.
+1. *Use a Supported Linux Distribution:* You should have a reasonably current Linux-based host system.
 You will have the best results with a recent release of Fedora, openSUSE, Debian, Ubuntu, RHEL or CentOS as these releases are frequently tested against the Yocto Project and officially supported.
-For a list of the distributions under validation and their status, see the ":ref:`Supported Linux Distributions <system-requirements-supported-distros>`" section in the Yocto Project Reference Manual and the wiki page at :yocto_wiki:`Distribution Support </Distribution_Support>`.
+For a list of the distributions under validation and their status, see the ":ref:`Supported Linux Distributions <detailed-supported-distros>`" section in the Yocto Project Reference Manual and the wiki page at :yocto_wiki:`Distribution Support </Distribution_Support>`.

-#. *Have Enough Free Memory:* Your system should have at least 50 Gbytes
-   of free disk space for building images.
+2. *Have Enough Free Memory:* Your system should have at least 50 Gbytes of free disk space for building images.

-#. *Meet Minimal Version Requirements:* The OpenEmbedded build system
-   should be able to run on any modern distribution that has the following versions for Git, tar, Python, gcc and make.
+3. *Meet Minimal Version Requirements:* The OpenEmbedded build system should be able to run on any modern distribution that has the following versions for Git, tar, Python, gcc and make.